wing9413/Python_InformationRetrieval/README.md

 This assignment was done in a part of the Information Retrieval and Web Searc Course (CPS842).

-Built a text retrieve system (simple search engine) through python.
+Build a text retrieve system (simple search engine) through python.
 This search engine implements the Vector Space Model and searches through a CACM document collection (3204 documents in total)

 ### What is the goal?
 **When query is entered by a user, the output will be a list of relevant documents with ranks (The most similar documents showed first)**